Olical/langs/README.md

 # Langs

-My workings for the ["7 languages in 7 weeks" book][book].
+My workings for both of the ["7 languages in 7 weeks" books][books].
 I'm also planning to use each of these languages in [my brainfucks menagerie][brainfucks].
-I'm writing about my experiences in brief on [my blog][blog].
+I'm writing about some of my experiences in brief on [my blog][blog].

+## Book 1

  * [X] Ruby (magic, magic everywhere.
 Not in a good way)
  * [X] Io (like JavaScript, but with even less features / docs, I really wanted to like Io)